Liam Ryan (footballer)

-Liam Ryan (born 2 October 1996) is a professional Australian rules footballer playing for the West Coast Eagles in the Australian Football League (AFL).
-He is a small forward who is known widely for his vertical leap and high-marking ability.
+Liam Ryan (born 2 October 1996) is a professional Australian rules footballer playing for St Kilda Football Club in the Australian Football League (AFL).
+He is a small forward known widely for his vertical leap and high-marking ability.

 Early life and junior football

 Ryan is from Geraldton, Western Australia.
-His father Darren "Snotty" Ryan played WAFL football for Claremont.
-Ryan began his football career with Rovers in the Great Northern Football League (GNFL).
-In 2016 he moved to Perth to play for the Subiaco Football Club in the West Australian Football League (WAFL).
+In 2016, he moved to Perth to play for the Subiaco Football Club in the West Australian Football League (WAFL).
 Beginning in the reserves, he was moved up to the seniors after only four games, and subsequently kicked 40 goals from 16 senior games.
 In the 2017 WAFL season, Ryan won the Bernie Naylor Medal as the competition's leading goal-kicker.
 He kicked 73 goals from 23 games.